-Vitamins and minerals, also known as micronutrients, are not only necessary for good health, but may also aid in disease prevention; 28 vitamins and minerals are designated as essential for humans to include in their diets to, at least, minimum levels.
-We’ve designed the Huel formula so that it contains at least the recommended daily amount (RDA) of every vitamin and mineral required in the human diet at a 2,000-calorie daily intake of Huel.
+Vitamins and minerals, also known as micronutrients, are not only necessary for good health, but may also aid in disease prevention; 27 vitamins and minerals are designated as essential for humans to include in their diets to, at least, minimum levels.
+We’ve designed the Huel Product formulas so they contain at least the recommended daily amount (RDA) of every vitamin and mineral required in the human diet at a 2,000kcal daily intake.
 The RDA for vitamins and minerals is formally referred to as the Reference Daily Intake (RDI) or Daily Value (DV).

-Nearly half of the vitamins and minerals in US Huel v1.1 are naturally occurring from the food ingredients.
+Over half the vitamins and minerals in Huel Powders are naturally occurring from the food ingredients.
 The remainder have been added as part of a proprietary micronutrient blend, designed to reach the appropriate DV of each micronutrient.
 We’ve even added more in cases for which we feel a higher intake of a particular micronutrient is beneficial for optimum nutrition and disease prevention.
 The Huel micronutrient blend also contains some phytonutrients – substances found in plant foods which, while not essential, may exhibit additional health benefits.

 Some micronutrients interact with other constituents in food.
 In some cases, the actual amount absorbed can be reduced by these antinutrients.
 To make sure you’re actually absorbing sufficient amounts of every micronutrient to provide your body with what it needs, we’ve added more of some nutrients to compensate for this.

-The following table shows percentages of each micronutrient and the main phytonutrients in Huel provided by the food ingredients, compared to what we’ve added from our proprietary micronutrient blend.
-In addition, the table shows the approximate total percentage of each micronutrient and the main phytonutrients in US Huel v1.1 which are from natural sources.
+The following table shows the percentages of each micronutrient and the main phytonutrients in Huel Powders provided by the food ingredients, compared to what we’ve added from our proprietary micronutrient blend.
+In addition, the tables show the approximate total percentage of each micronutrient and phytonutrients in the Huel Powders that are from natural sources.